On the structure of complete k\"ahlerian manifolds furnished with closed conformal vector fields: Deforming k ahlerian metrics

 for $Y,Z\in\mathfrak X(M)$.

-The following result shows how to construct, out of $g$, a new K\"ahler metric on $(M,J)$.
-We recall that a vector field $\xi$ on $M$ is closed conformal if there exists a smooth function $\psi$ on $M$ (said to be the conformal factor of $\xi$), such that
+The following result shows how to construct, out of $g$, a new k\"ahlerian metric on $(M,J)$.
+To this end, we recall that a vector field $\xi$ on $(M,g,\nabla)$ is said to be {\em closed conformal} if there exists a smooth function $\psi$ on $M$ (the {\em conformal factor} of $\xi$) such that